TimTerwijn/meesterproef-1920/README.md

 Figure 9: The news page of the third prototype.

 ### Check
 I explained the situation to the students that I do not have many things to show, and they understand.
 I showed them the two new features and they liked it.
-Obe told me that he wanted to see all clicks and that it would be smart to have everything done what I want to test by vriday so that the students can test it one more time.
+Especialy the text bubble.
+It was interesting to see that they told me they liked a fun thing in the demo.
+It is nice to hear that something I leaned from webdesign is confirmed by the students.
+Obe told me that he expected to see all clickable objects for the next demo and that it would be smart to have everything done what I want to test by friday so that the students can test it atleast once.

 The students also gave me some feedback, they wanted to see if a button is a link or not and they want Instagram, Facebook and Youtube buttons.

-### Make
+### Think

-This week it is importand for me to make all the thinks I want to have tested by the students.
+This week it is importand for me to make all the things I want to have tested by the students with real code.
 Because it is the last week that I can test my work with them.
 This means that the site will not be 100% accurate and perfect.

+I want to make both the menus and atleast two clickable buttons so that the student can feel how they can switch pages, I want a mobile version so that the student can give me feedback for that aswell.

+### Make
-As you can see in figure 10, I added some colours, responsive sections and a hamburger menu.
+As you can see in figure 10, I added some colours, responsive sections and the two menus.

 ![Desktop prototype](docs/img/prototype4.PNG "Desktop prototype")
 Figure 10: The current desktop.